ma2sql/notebook/redis/redis.io/cluster_spec.md

 Further information is available in the `CLUSTER FORGET` documentation.

-Publish/Subscribe
+## Publish/Subscribe [IN PROGRESS]
-===

 In a Redis Cluster clients can subscribe to every node, and can also publish to every other node.
 The cluster will make sure that published messages are forwarded as needed.

 The current implementation will simply broadcast each published message to all other nodes, but at some point this will be optimized either using Bloom filters or other algorithms.